soniakhilesh/al-folio/readme.txt

-Build website locally with jekyll build in al-folio directory Copy to soniakhilesh.github.io
+Build website locally with jekyll build in al-folio directory--bundle exec jekyll serve Copy al-folio/_site/* . to soniakhilesh.github.io
 Push it
 Changes should reflect automatically.